Using your camera on full manual setting

 taking portraits using natural light.

 It is necessary to provide your own camera that has the ability to shoot on full manual.
-Please let me know in the "message" section of the contact form if you are not sure your camera has this function.
+(Any DSLR camera will have this function, and some point-and-shoot cameras.
+It is the "M" on your dial).

 Previous portraits by Joshua Strydom